vjbravo123/Extroverts-Signup-Wizard/README.md

 POST /api/send-otp
 ```

-Responsible for generating/sending the OTP to the user's email address.
+Generates and sends an OTP to the user's email address.

 #### Verify OTP